 Massaging muscles and soft tissue stimulates the nerves.
 It also increases blood flow

-the muscles with deep circular movements, vibration, and tapping.
+with deep circular movements, vibration, and tapping.

 Massage therapy is regulated by law.
 There are specific guidelines in 44 states and